Shop Like A Canadian!

 - Rogers roti flour (ap+bran) – whole grain flour

-- Micro-milled flour – There are artisans all across the country…K2 Milling (Beeton, ON); Arva Flour (lovely local varieties), Oak Manor (Ontario), Anita’s Milling (B.C.), Speerville (N.B.), La Meunerie Milanaise Inc., Quebec.
+- Micro-milled flour – There are superb artisan millers all across the country…K2 Milling (Beeton, Ontario); Arva Flour (Arva, Ontario – lovely local varieties), Anita’s Milling (B.C.), Speerville (one of the veterans located in New Brunswick), La Meunerie Milanaise Inc., Quebec.

 - Zinda couscous, a made in Montreal product using our durum semolina.
 Comes in both fine & medium.